puppetlabs/puppetlabs-accounts/README.markdown

 be defined in a Puppet module of your choice (e.g. site::pe\_accounts) or in a simple YAML file on disk.

+This module is designed to work on all PE supported Unix operating systems.
+Unless otherwise stated, this module is not expected to configure accounts on Microsoft Windows platforms.
+Therefore, please avoid declaring `pe_accounts::user` resources in a configuration catalog for a Windows node.

 # Installation #

 This module should be placed in your module search path.
 The module is